zzgnb/Automated-Pruning/README.md

 ## Training with Sparsity

 ### Sparsity Loss
 the main sparsity losses are in `Loss.py`.
+Actually, purning is an empirical process so the various factor settings of sparsity loss should be tried for your own model pruning.
+Limited by the sub-optimal analysis of weight significance(L1Norm we use), pruning remains indeterminacy and we suggest to pruning more than once or test more effective analysis methods.

 ### DF2 Model